madrasthemes/mas-woocommerce-brands/readme.txt

 == Description ==

-The MAS WooCommerce Brands plugin can add brands to your products, as well as widgets and shortcodes for displaying your brands.
+The MAS Brands for WooCommerce plugin can add brands to your products, as well as widgets and shortcodes for displaying your brands.

 Create a product attribute for brand and configure the brand attribute settings in WooCommerce > Settings > Products > Brands.